fommil/fpmortals/manuscript/introduction.md

 }
 ~~~~~~~~

+If you need a word to associate to `C`, *Context* is a reasonable
+analogy because we can say "in the context of executing in the
+`Future`" or "in the context of executing `Now`".

-But the type `C` has no constraints, and if we get handed a
+But we know nothing about `C` and if we get handed a `C[String]` we
-`C[String]` without knowing anything about `C` we can't do anything
-with it.
-We still can't write a generic `echo`.

-Even though `Now` and `Future` don't share a common parent, we can take
+can't get the `String`.
+However, even though `Now` and `Future` don't
+share a common parent, we can depend on a parameterised trait that
-a parameter to give us methods that we can call on `C`.
-What we need
+will give us methods to call on `C`.
+What we need is a kind of
-is an execution environment with this signature:
+execution environment with this signature:

 {lang="scala"}
 ~~~~~~~~